What are all the Cable Machine Attachments? 25 Different Attachments Explained!

 A cable machine, or functional trainer, can be one of the most versatile pieces of equipment in your home gym.
 Different attachments can completely transform the function of the cables and what muscle group you hit.

-So, here’s a quick look at the different cable grip attachments, what distinguishes them, and how to get the most out of them.
-We were feeling a little extra too, so we tapped into the expertise of Connor Kovacs, IFBB classic physique pro and competitive/lifestyle coach.
+Here’s a quick look at the different cable grip attachments, what distinguishes them, what are the best cable attachments to pick, and how to get the most out of them.

 Connor Kovacs competing in a bodybuilding competition